asriomar/price-filter-using-slider/README.md

 # React + Vite

+This project use React + Vite + Tailwind  CSS (Use CDN only).

+This is a simple price range slider to filter product according to preffered customer price.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: